Crunchy Peanut Cake Bars

 - In a large bowl, cream butter and sugar until light and fluffy.
 Add egg whites, one at a time, beating well after each addition.
 Beat in vanilla.
 Combine the flour, baking powder, baking soda and salt; add to creamed mixture alternately with buttermilk, beating well after each addition.

 - Pour into a greased 13-in. x 9-in. baking pan.
 Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
 Cool on a wire rack.

 - For glaze, in a shallow bowl, mix 3-3/4 cups confectioners' sugar, 1/2 cup milk and 1/2 teaspoon vanilla until smooth.
 Place one can of peanuts in another shallow bowl.

 - Cut cake into 20 bars.
-Coat the top and sides of each square with glaze, then roll in nuts.
+Coat the top and sides of each piece with glaze, then roll in nuts.
 Place on wire racks over waxed paper; let dry completely.